 The client wanted to digitalize its transshipment operations in West Africa, to gain actionable insights, improve visibility on day-to-day operations, optimize fuel consumption and avoid demurrage.
-Additionally, the client needed help centralizing operational documentation (Daily Progress Reports, Statement of Facts, etc.) across the entire fleet.
+Additionally, the client needed help centralizing operational documentation (Daily Reports, Statement of Facts, etc.) across the entire fleet.

 The client manages transshipping operations in West Africa.
 This largely involves exporting dry bulk from a shallow water port to an OGV (Ocean Going Vessel).
 To achieve this, the client uses two FCTUs (Floating Crane Transshipper Units) and four barges to load the Bulk from the ports and transport it to the OGV, where the Bulk is finally unloaded.
 The barges require several trips (cycles) to fully load up the OGV.